 - Early Sunrise – This taller type exhibits bright golden-yellow blooms and reaches 15 inches (38 cm.) in height.
 It is hardy in zones 4 through 9.

 - Pineapple Pie – Overwintering in warmer climates, Pineapple Pie coreopsis produces attractive gold flowers with deep red centers.
 Enjoy this low growing beauty, 5 to 8 inches (13-20 cm.), in front borders and beds.

 - Pumpkin Pie – No, it’s not the kind you eat but this golden-orange coreopsis plant is prone to returning to the garden each year in warmer climates, so you can enjoy it again and again.
 It, too, is a short grower at 5 to 8 inches (13-20 cm.) tall.

 - Lanceleaf – This bright yellow coreopsis plant tops out at about 24 inches (61 cm.).
-Hardy to zones 3-8, it makes a lovely addition to nearly any landscape setting.
+Hardy to zones 3 to 8, it makes a lovely addition to nearly any landscape setting.

-- Cranberry Ice – This coreopsis is hardy to zones 6-11 and reaches heights of around 8 to 10 inches (20-25 cm.).
+- Cranberry Ice – This coreopsis is hardy to zones 6 to 11 and reaches heights of around 8 to 10 inches (20-25 cm.).
 It features deep pink blooms with white fringe.